owenpriestley/owenpriestley.github.io/_portfolio/index.md

   nav: "portfolio"
 ---

-Check out some samples of my work using the navigation panel to the left.
-I've included pieces of technical writing, journalism and blog posts.
+Use the navigation panel to the left to check out some samples of my work.
+There's a selection of technical writing, journalism and blog posts.

 For more samples, please <a href="mailto:owenpriestley@gmail.com">get in touch</a>.